GMMan/psc_slave/README.md

       it's not plugged into a regular power adapter and will shut down.
 5. Plug in your USB drive.
 6. Turn on the console.
 7. Wait for the hack to apply.
-You will see the light turn yellow for two seconds, then back to green, and to yellow again.
+You will see the light turn yellow for one second, then back to green, and to yellow again.
 When the light turns back to green the next time, the hack is complete, and you can either unplug the drive or leave it in.
-The hack will not reapply itself again for the same boot (you will see the light turn yellow for two seconds, but it will not turn yellow again immediately after that).
+The hack will not reapply itself again for the same boot (you will see the light turn yellow for one second, but it will not turn yellow again immediately after that).
 8. Depending on your operating system, you may need to set your IP address to the `169.254.215.x` subnet.